-What motor specs are needed to convert IR T-30 to single phase?
+What are the motor specs are needed to convert IR T-30 to single phase?

 I bought an IR T-30 with a bad motor.
 I need to convert it to single phase.